sporksmith/walking-onions-wip/specs/04-reconstructing-endives.md

         Verify that i is a valid index into the list of ENDIVERouterData.

+        Verify that prev_pos <= UINT32_MAX - span.

         Let pos2 = prev_pos + span.

-        Append the mapping (pos1, pos2) => i to result_idx
+        Append the mapping (pos1, pos2) => i to result_idx.

-        Let prev_pos = pos2 + 1
+        Let prev_pos = successor(pos2)

-    Verify that previous_pos = UINT32_MAX
+    Verify that prev_pos = UINT32_MAX.

     Return result_idx.

 ### Weighted indices

-If the IndexSpec type is Indextype_Weighted, then the index is described by assigning a probability weight to a number of relays.
+If the IndexSpec type is Indextype_Weighted, then the index is described by assigning a probability weights each of a number of relays.
-From these, we compute a series of 64-bit index positions.
+From these, we compute a series of 32-bit index positions.

 This algorithm uses 64-bit math, and 64-by-32-bit integer division.